 When children learn their first language, their brains and speech apparatus are still undergoing intensive development.
 They simply work differently!
 This makes children “absorb” language like a sponge.
 They can memorize huge numbers of words and sentences without knowing what they mean or how to use them.

-Children do not have a fully developed declarative memory, so their information immediately goes into procedural memory (which you can read about in the article: “What are the types of memory and how can you use them?”).
+Children do not have a fully developed so-called declarative memory, so their information immediately goes into procedural memory.
+What this means is that children are not developing the language as a set of fact, but as an intuitive, automatic skill, much like a skill of playing a piano or playing football.
+Read more about this in the article: “What are the types of memory and how can you use them?”.
 Consequently, children do not intentionally try to memorize the language they hear.
 They don’t analyze – they simply experience it.
 In other words, children do not use their declarative memory (conscious, analyzing the material and facts they acquire) – simply because it has not yet developed.
 Most adults analyze everything, judging themselves and consciously putting effort into understanding.
 This is why adults have so many difficulties.

 In terms of pronunciation, children have it easier because their speech muscles (such as the tongue and lips) are developing to be able to pronounce the sounds of the world around them in the kind of language they hear every day.
 As a result, their muscles are tuned to be able to pronounce specific sounds.
 Adults learning a new language will never be able to pronounce as well as children.
 Humans learn sounds very early, often even before they are born, hearing their mother’s voice, for example.
 At around 6–8 months, the ability to recognize new language sounds is not longer as good.